Aeroluna/LunaCoopMod/README.md

 ## Alarak

+- Added P4: First Ascendant
+  - Advantage: Ji'nara is available as a hero.
+    - Passive: Soul Resurrection
+      - When a nearby unit dies, Ji'nara converts its soul into a Soul Shade that lasts 20 seconds.
+      - Soul Shades act as Supplicant equivalents.
+      - Upon dying, the Soul Shade heals Ji'nara for 20 life and 20 shields per the original unit's supply.
+      - Ji'nara steals life from nearby units you control to heal herself when she is near death.
+This ability has no cooldown.
+    - Passive: Forked Lightning
+      - When Ji'nara sacrifices a Supplicant or Soul Shade, her next basic attack will deal weapon damage + 30 to 4 enemy units.
+    - Q: Chaotic Torrent (100 energy)
+      - Unleash a torrent of chaos, dealing 60 damage to enemy units in the target area.
+    - W: Chains of Wrath (100 energy)
+      - Launch chains at a target enemy unit, slowing their attack and movement speed by 50% for 8 seconds.
+      - While chained, enemies will take up to 80 damage.
+      - Upon taking damage, chained targets will launch additional chains at nearby enemies.
+    - E: Ritual Sacrifice
+      - Sacrifices a Supplicant or Soul Shade to fully restore Ji'nara's energy.
+      - Can only target Supplicants or Soul Shades.
+      - No cooldown.
+    - R: Empower Me (100 seconds)
+      - Ji'nara gains increased attack and ability damage for each nearby friendly unit.
+      - Alarak's Mechanical units grant her double the power.
+      - This effect lasts for 20 seconds.
+    - Upgrade: Imposing Presence
+      - Ji'naras attacks stun enemy units for 2 seconds.
+      - Massive units are slowed.
+    - Upgrade: Weight of Sin
+      - Wrath of Chains slow increased by 50%.
+      - Wrath of Chains suppresses energy-based ability usage.
+  - Disadvantage: Alarak is unavailable.

+Replaces Alarak with Ji'nara, a hero who focuses on Sacrifice usage to continue fueling spells.
+Ji'naras Soul Shade passive allows her to sustain Sacrifice usage during fights and can also benefit Ascendants.
+Honestly, this hero just exists because I though it would be cool to add Ji'nara as an Adept hero.

 - Added Void Archon, merged from two Ascendants.
   - Can use Maelstrom ability for 50 energy.
     - Stuns enemies in an area for 8 seconds.